The

 issues?

-burned the American flag at this memorial, the old national holidays
+when we first burned the American flag at this memorial, the

-were losing their glow.
-Memorial Day and Labor Day were no more
+holidays were losing their glow.
+Memorial Day and Labor Day were

-than opportunities for white sales.
-Presidents’ Day was a
+no more than opportunities for white sales.
+Presidents’ Day

-recreational weekend.
-Martin Luther King’s Birthday had been
+was a recreational weekend.
+Martin Luther King’s Birthday

-co-opted by milquetoast opportunists.
-The Fourth of July was more
+had been co-opted by milquetoast opportunists.
+The Fourth of July

-about pyrotechnics than independence.
-It was some kind of sorry.
+was more about pyrotechnics than independence.
+It was some kind

 Youknowhatimtalkinabout.

-here to honor those brave Americans who sacrificed the flag so that
+we are here to honor those brave Americans who sacrificed the

 kind of cleansing of the national palette, a rejuvenation of the